kudlayoleksandr-cpu/predictions-of-stocks/README.md

 ## Disclaimer

 This is an educational project for algorithmic trading research.
-Cryptocurrency trading involves substantial risk.
-Past performance does not guarantee future results.
-Always do your own research and never invest more than you can afford to lose.

 ## License

 This project is provided as-is for educational purposes.